Beyond Bloodwork: Why Clinical Testing Labs are Critical to Healthcare

 It’s no secret that clinical testing labs play a vital role in our healthcare system.
 Most people tend to think of labs as processors of bloodwork, and while that is truly part of their role, they also provide additional — critical — value to our society and industry.
 In fact, 70% of today’s medical decisions depend on laboratory test results, according to the Centers for Disease Control and Prevention (CDC).

 Here, we examine how clinical blood testing labs serve as the foundation for a functioning healthcare system.
-From innovative and breakthrough technologies to collateral benefit to the economy, the value of clinical labs is incalculable.
+From innovative and breakthrough technologies to collateral benefits to the economy, the value of clinical labs is incalculable.

 The results from tests processed in clinical labs guide medical decisions and help physicians detect and diagnose problems and put together personalized treatment plans for their patients.
 Chronic disease and injury and late diagnoses can be enormous financial burdens on the healthcare system.
-Lab testing can assist with identifying issues early on and even preventing disease from progressing.
+Lab testing can assist with identifying issues early on and even preventing the disease from progressing.

-Early detection and prevention are great for patients, of course, but they also drive savings across the health care system.
-For example, diabetes alone is associated with $16 billion in annual spending that could have been avoided through earlier diagnosis and better disease management, and is projected to cost as much as $514 billion by 2025, according to the American Clinical Laboratory Association (ACLA).
-Laboratory tests are key to flagging pre-diabetes, giving physicians and their patients necessary information to delay or prevent costly diabetes complications.
+Early detection and prevention are great for patients, of course, but they also drive savings across the healthcare system.
+For example, diabetes alone is associated with $16 billion in annual spending that could have been avoided through earlier diagnosis and better disease management and is projected to cost as much as $514 billion by 2025, according to the American Clinical Laboratory Association (ACLA).
+Laboratory tests are key to flagging pre-diabetes, giving physicians and their patient’s necessary information to delay or prevent costly diabetes complications.

 Customized healthcare, or precision medicine, tailors treatment to an individual’s genetics or other biomarkers for a more successful approach to overall health.
 Without clinical labs, customized healthcare would not be possible, and patient care would be less successful, cost more money, and stretch healthcare resources too thin.